 And you would interlink everything nicely.
 This kind of page can have a lot of SEO benefits.

-But this kind of concept is actually pretty complex.
 If you are indeed interested in this sort of thing, have a look at the following article: Site Structure Matters.

 Posts & Pages in WordPress: Wrapping it all up

 As we have seen in this article, the very nature of posts & pages is actually pretty different.

 When creating your first content in WordPress, it might be a bit confusing, agreed.

 But after having written your first let’s say 10 or 20 pieces of content, it will be pretty easy for you to choose the appropriate content type.